-The observers found that the Stage 1 evaluations were conducted professionally and fairly.
-Both observers were struck by the dedication of all participants to ensuring an impartial and thoughtful evaluation of all EoIs.
-The IMI team once again performed an outstanding job in publishing and publicizing the Call, organizing the EoI submission and evaluation process, contacting highly professional and well qualified professionals and in putting together the onsite evaluation meetings.
-Once again, and as highlighted below, improvements in the procedures from the previous Calls were obvious to both observers.
+The observers found that the Stage 1 evaluations were conducted professionally, fairly and with committment from all participants to ensure an impartial and thoughtful evaluation of all EoIs.
+The IMI team again performed an outstanding job in publishing and publicising the Call, organizing the EoI submission and evaluation process, contacting highly professional and well qualified professionals and in putting together the onsite evaluation meetings.
 The clarity of the onsite briefings for evaluators was especially appreciated as well as the excellent organization and coordination of the process.
-The observers were very pleased to see that the 21⁄2 day process was set up according to the plan and all panels for the 2 topics run smoothly according to the pre-defined agenda.
+The 2 1⁄2 day process was held according to the plan and all panels for the 2 topics run smoothly according to the pre-defined agenda.